kgilds/getRealScripts2015/README.md

 ## Academic Data

-1. *Q1datamanagement*--The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into separate data frames and sends data to sqlite database.
+1. *q1_dm.RMD*--The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into separate data frames.
+The script adds a grade point based on the grade received and sends data to sqlite database.

-2. *Q2datamanagement*-- The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into separate data frames.
+2. *q2_dm.RMD*-- The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into separate data frames.
+The script finds students who have both quarter and semester grades; the script removes quarter grades when there is a semester grade giving greater weight to the the semester grade.
+For students with two or more reading or language arts courses the script will average their course grades and assign a grade point.
+The script also sends data objects to sqlite database.

 3. *Q3datamanagement*--The purpose of this script is to change the column names, remove duplicate data entry, and to split the subjects into separate data frames.